MorganCThomas/MolScore/README.md

 ms.kill_dash_monitor()
 ```

-**Important** the MolScore class doesn't save the final dataframe until told to do so with ms.write_scores().
-This saves crucial time (which really does make a difference) reading and writing from a .csv each iteration.
-During development, other formats were explored such as an SQL database and parallelised dask dataframes, however, it was found pandas was much quicker and parallelisation unnecessary, the dataframe shouldn't get so large it's a problem for memory.
+**Important** the MolScore class doesn't save the final dataframe until told to do so
+with ms.write_scores().
+This saves crucial time (which really does make a difference)
+reading and writing from a .csv each iteration.
+During development, other formats were
+explored such as an SQL database and parallelised dask dataframes, however, it was found
+pandas was much quicker and parallelisation unnecessary, the dataframe shouldn't get so
+large it's a problem for memory.
 If it does - the generative model should be more efficient!
-Neither does the class close the dash monitor without calling ms.kill_dash_monitor() (as it is run as a subprocess so will still run after closing everything down!).
+Neither does the class close the dash monitor without calling ms.kill_dash_monitor()
+(as it is run as a subprocess).